treweathers/Java_Developer/Course_2/Course_2.1.md

         }
     }
 Here, we use the `get(key)` function to retrieve the value mapped to the provided key and the `remove(key)` function to delete the designated key-value pair.

+#### Practice #1
+Run the code.

+    import java.util.HashMap;

+    class Solution {
+        public static void main(String[] args) {
+            // HashMap to store books (ISBN) and their average reviews HashMap<String, Double> bookReviews = new HashMap<>();

+            // Adding some books and their reviews to the inventory bookReviews.put("978-0134685991", 4.7); // Effective Java
+            bookReviews.put("978-0596009205", 4.5); // Head First Java

+            // Printing the average review of "Effective Java" System.out.println("Average review for Effective Java: " + bookReviews.get("978-0134685991"));
+        }
+    }

+#### Practice #2
+Modify the bookstore inventory system to remove a book from the inventory?
+Use what you've learned to apply the remove() method on the HashMap and remove the entry for the book with ID 1001.
+Then, print out the remaining inventory.

+    import java.util.HashMap;

+    class Solution {
+        public static void main(String[] args) {
+            // Create a HashMap to track the quantity of books by their unique IDs HashMap<Integer, Integer> bookInventory = new HashMap<>();

+            // Adding books with their unique IDs as keys and quantities as values bookInventory.put(1001, 5); // ID 1001 has 5 copies bookInventory.put(1002, 3); // ID 1002 has 3 copies

+            // TODO: Remove the book with ID 1001 from the inventory bookInventory.remove(1001);

+            // Print the updated inventory
+            System.out.println("Updated book inventory: " + bookInventory);
+        }
+    }

+#### Practice #3
+Enhance our Online Bookstore Inventory.
+Your mission is to complete the code by adding 3 key-value pairs for new books and their quantity to the inventory.

+    import java.util.HashMap;

+    class Solution {
+        public static void main(String[] args) {
+            // Creating a HashMap for the Online Bookstore Inventory HashMap<String, Integer> books = new HashMap<>();

+            // Adding key-value pairs for BookName-Quantity
+            books.put("The Alchemist", 10);
+            // TODO: Add any other books to the bookstore inventory along with their quantity books.put("Divergent", 11);
+            books.put("Insurgent", 12);
+            books.put("Allegiant", 13);
+            // Display the quantity of "The Alchemist" System.out.println(books.get("The Alchemist"));
+        }
+    }

+#### Practice #4
+Create an inventory system for an online bookstore.
+Use your knowledge to map book ISBNs to their names, add several books to the inventory, and then reveal the entire book collection.

+After that, remove any book you like and display the rest.

+    import java.util.HashMap;

+    class Solution {
+        public static void main(String[] args) {
+            // TODO: Create a HashMap with String as the key type and String as the value type HashMap<String, String> bookInventory = new HashMap<>();
+            // TODO: Add at least three books to the inventory with their ISBN and name bookInventory.put("978-9374893012", "The Hunger Games");
+            bookInventory.put("978-9739409248", "Catching Fire");
+            bookInventory.put("978-7892384786", "Mocking Jay");
+            // TODO: Display the entire bookstore inventory System.out.println("Book Inventory:" + bookInventory);
+            // TODO: Remove any book from the inventory bookInventory.remove("978-9374893012");
+            // TODO: Display the entire bookstore inventory System.out.println("Updated book inventory:" + bookInventory);
+        }
+    }